 1997 The Marx Brothers' "All Talking-Singing Musical Comedy Hit" The Cocoanuts is revived at Off-Broadway's American Place Theatre.
 The musical with book by George S. Kaufman and music and lyrics by Irving Berlin is adapted by Richard Sabellico for the American Jewish Theatre production.

 2002 Hairspray, a stage musical adaptation of John Waters' cult film, opens on Broadway to raves.
-It goes on to win the lion's share of the 2003 Tony Awards including Best Musical, Best Score and Best Book, plus Best Leading Actor and Actress in a Musical for leads Harvey Fierstein and Marissa Jaret Winokur.
+It goes on to win the lion's share of the 2003 Tony Awards including Best Musical, Best Score, and Best Book, plus Best Leading Actor and Actress in a Musical for leads Harvey Fierstein and Marissa Jaret Winokur.

 2004 Charles Eaton, one of two surviving members of a once famous family of stage performers, dies at age 94.
 He was the most important performing male member of the clan once referred to as "The Seven Little Eatons," veterans of the Ziegfeld Follies.
-His sister, dancer Doris Eaton Travis (a highlight of Broadway's annual "Easter Bonnet" competitions)—the only remaining survivor—died in 2010.
+His sister, dancer Doris Eaton Travis (a highlight of Broadway's annual "Easter Bonnet" competitions)—the only remaining survivor—dies in 2010.

 2012 Disney's Tony Award-winning musical The Lion King becomes the fifth longest-running show in Broadway history when it plays its 6,138th performance.
 The Lion King surpasses the original Broadway production of A Chorus Line, which had previously held that position.